nachivpn/nachivpn.github.io/index.md

 layout: default
 ---

 PhD student at Chalmers University on the [Octopi project](https://octopi.chalmers.se/).
-I study functional programming languages.
+I study programming languages, and my research interests lie in the areas of functional programming, type systems and language-based security.
+Currently, I spend an awful lot of time thinking about the development of normalization and partial evaluation techniques for various programming language applications.

 ## Recent work